 The master of business administration degree program at Columbia Business School consists of 19.5 credits of required core coursework and a minimum of 40.5 credits of elective courses.
 No transfer credits from other institutions may be applied toward the MBA program.

 Students who exempt out of core courses replace them with electives to fulfill the MBA requirement of 60 academic points taken in residence at the School.
 Fifty-four of these credits must consist of Business School courses.
-Students may count a combined maximum of six credits of independent study, field studies, and courses from other Columbia schools toward the MBA degree.
+Students may count a combined maximum of six credits of independent study, cross-cultural seminar, and courses from other Columbia schools toward the MBA degree.

 A failed core course must be repeated; a failed elective must either be repeated or replaced by another.